 We hold the Bible to be “God breathed” and central to spiritual formation in the lives of everyone at Harding.
 Required chapel and Bible class attendance emphasize Scripture as the basis of our teachings and our lives.

-For many years it has been our goal that Harding University integrates and celebrates “faith, learning and living.”
-The Christian worldview is to be at the core of every academic discipline and every extracurricular activity on campus.
-Every professor who stands in front of a class, every coach who stands in front of a team, and every director who stands in front of a cast or a chorus is to speak and lead as a man or woman of God.
-They are to confess, both in words and actions, that God created the world, that He redeems us through the blood of His Son Jesus, that He fills his children with His Holy Spirit, and that He calls us to be holy as He is holy.
-Such core themes will be emphasized in chapel services, in faculty meetings and throughout the university.
+The Christian worldview stands at the heart of all academic disciplines and extracurricular activities on campus.
+Every professor, coach and administrator is commissioned to speak as a man or woman of God.
+They are to confess, both in words and actions, that God created the world, that He redeems us through the blood of His Son, Jesus, that He fills His children with His Holy Spirit and that He calls us to be holy as He is holy.

-Harding has always been deeply connected with churches of Christ, and we reaffirm this connection.
-Our goal will be to continue to hire only members of churches of Christ as faculty and administrators.
-Though we live in a time of significant confusion over our brotherhood’s identity, we are determined that Harding University will become captive to neither a rigid legalism on the right nor a formless liberalism on the left.
-“With gentleness and respect” (1 Peter 3:16) we affirm such distinctive convictions of the mainstream churches of Christ as baptism for the remission of sins, a cappella music in worship, and male spiritual leadership.
+Harding has always been deeply connected to churches of Christ.
+Though we live in a time of significant differences among our convictions, we are determined that Harding University will become captive to neither a rigid legalism on the right nor a formless liberalism on the left.
+“With gentleness and respect,” we hold to such distinctive practices as the teaching of baptism for the remission of sins and a cappella music and male spiritual leadership in public worship.

 While we maintain our close ties with churches of Christ, Harding opens her arms to all.
 We welcome those who do not share our convictions, as we work tirelessly to offer an exemplary liberal arts education in an environment of kindness, fairness, respect and love.